 Other Positions

-Beyond the four legal officers, most boards grow to include other members as the church expands.
+Beyond these three legal officers, most boards grow to include other members as the church expands.
 These might not have formal titles but should still have defined responsibilities.
 Every board member should understand their authority, their task, and how they support the mission.
 Update your bylaws to reflect this clarity.

 Every member of the church board—including administrators and spiritual leaders—is representative of the church.